spiffe/spiffe.io/content/downloads/_index.md

 toc: true
 ---

-# Download pre-built SPIRE Releases
+# Download SPIRE Source and Linux Binaries

 The table [below](#spire-releases) lists the available releases for [SPIRE](/spire).
 The following is available for each release:

-* A tarball containing:
+* A tarball for Linux operating systems containing:
   * The `spire-agent` and `spire-server` binaries
-  * Configuration for the SPIRE agent and server
+  * Configuration files for the SPIRE Agent and Server
   * A [Docker Compose](https://docs.docker.com/compose) configuration that enables you to run an agent and a server simultaneously using [Docker](https://docker.com)
 * A `.txt` file containing the SHA-256 checksum for the binary tarball
 * The SPIRE source code as a zip file
 * The SPIRE source code as a tarball

-Starting with SPIRE v0.10.0, a `spire-extras` tarball is available that contains the following binaries:
+Starting with SPIRE v0.10.0, a `spire-extras` tarball is available that contains the following binaries for Linux operating systems:

 * [OIDC Discovery Provider](https://github.com/spiffe/spire/blob/master/support/oidc-discovery-provider/README.md)
 * [Kubernetes Workload Registrar](https://github.com/spiffe/spire/blob/master/support/k8s/k8s-workload-registrar/README.md)

-## SPIRE releases
+## SPIRE Releases

 {{< releases >}}

-This document tells you how to build [SPIRE](/spire) from source, perhaps because you'd like to try out an unreleased version.

 # Build from Source

 To build SPIRE from source on Linux, you'll need:
-* `git` - To clone the source from GitHub
+* `git` - To clone the source from GitHub.
+Alternatively, you could use `curl` or `wget`.
 * `make` - To run the Makefile
 * `gcc` - To build the binaries

 The build script installs the required toolchain as needed, except for `gcc`.
 For example, the build script installs a private version of `go` that has been verified to successfully build SPIRE.

+To build SPIRE on macOS, see [Building SPIRE on macOS/Darwin](/spire/try/getting-started-linux-macos-x/#building-spire-on-macosdarwin).

 ## Fetching